HOW TO SIMPLIFY YOUR WARDROBE

 7. Choose a colour palette

 Sticking with a favoured colour palette makes shopping for new clothes easier and gives you better flexibility for outfits.
-Go for neutral colours for wardrobe basics and add pops of colour for the rest.
+Go for neutral colours for wardrobe basics that you want to co-ordinate with as many other items as possible (and maybe last you quite some time) and add pops of colour for the rest.

 8. Declutter

 Clear out the clothes you don’t like wearing.
 Question whether the clothes that never see the light of day or are repeatedly left at the bottom of the pile really deserve that space in your wardrobe?
 Could you replace them with other pieces that you like better?
 Do you really need them anyway?
-Read this post for more tips on how to declutter clothes.
+Read this post on how to purge your closet quickly for some ideas.

 9. Not sure what you wear

-Try this handy little tip to work out what you do actually wear.
+Try this handy little tip to work out what you DO actually wear.
 Put all your hanging clothes facing the wrong way around.
 When you’ve worn something, put them back facing the right way round.
 Over time, you’ll build up a picture of what you wear and what you don’t.
+Then you might be able to work out why you don’t wear some of your clothes.
+Is it colour, shape, style?

 10. Know yourself